blocto/blocto-integration/README.md

 ### Send Transaction
 You don't need to change anything.
 If it works with MetaMask, it will also work on Blocto.

+### Send Batch Transaction
+Please take a look at [web3 doc](https://web3js.readthedocs.io/en/v1.2.0/web3-eth.html#batchrequest).
+For general web3 provider, BatchRequest send all transactions simultaneously.
+For Blocto provider, it will combine multiple transactions (in order) into **ONE** transaction.
+If one of transactions fails, all transactions will fail.
+This method can also save a lot of gas.

+If you would like to know more technical details, please see the smart contract code: [Etherscan](https://etherscan.io/address/0xed69ac1cab88cc82ff417131bdc69d93427107b4#code)

 ## Deep Linking

 ### Open Blocto dapp browser with a url and blockchain network